• Skip to primary navigation

 Ingredients for Smoked Armadillo Eggs

-• Ground Sausage – I used a breakfast sausage but the options are endless.
-You could use mild, spicy, breakfast, honey garlic etc.
+• Ground sausage – I used a breakfast sausage but the options are endless.
+You could use mild, spicy, breakfast, honey garlic etc. If you do love a good kick, try chorizo!

-• Cream Cheese – Make sure this is softened so you can cream it together.
+• Cream cheese – Make sure this is softened so you can cream it together.
+Just leave it at room temperature for about 30 minutes.

-• Cheddar Cheese – Grab the block of cheddar cheese and grate it yourself.
-This will give you a better melt since the pre-shredded cheese have a anti-caking agent on them to prevent them from sticking together.
+• Cheddar cheese – Grab the block of cheddar cheese and grate it yourself.
+This will give you a better melt since the pre-shredded cheese have an anti-caking agent on them to prevent them from sticking together.

 • Bacon – We like a thick sliced bacon so it doesn’t tear while wrapping the egg.